NYCU-iTron/kiborpc-2025/docs/progress/week8.md

 - Ask others about the simulation score on the website, one team from Tailand got 285 in normal mode.
 - Implement revised WBF algorithm.
 - Reformat `ItemDetector` class.
+- Implement python script to upload the apk to JAXA website, launch the simulation, and collect the data automatically.

 ## Next